So you’ve decided to write your own wedding vows? Fantastic! Now, where to start?

-A quick search on Google will show you a million and one tips + examples on how to go about it, but for most couples, sitting in front of a computer and trying to work out what you’re going to say to your future wife or husband, in front of all of your family and friends, can be really stressful!
+A quick search on Google will provide you with a million and one tips and examples on how to write your own wedding vows.
+For most couples however, trying to decide on what to say to your future wife or husband, in front of all of your family and friends, can be quite overwhelming!

-I always ask my couples if they would like to write their own vows, and responses often vary between a resounding + confident “yes, absolutely!”, to a rather pale faced and meek, yeahhh, maybe, I haven’t really thought about it yet.”
+I always ask my couples if they would like to write their own vows, and responses often vary between a confident “yes, absolutely!”, and a rather meek, “yeahhh, maybe, I haven’t really thought about it yet.”

-The most common answer though, is “I think I would like to, but I wouldn’t know where to start.”
+The most common answer though, is “we would like to, but don’t know where to start.”

 And that really IS the hardest part about writing your own wedding vows – getting started.

-Here are my Top 5 tips to writing your own vows;
+Here are my Top 5 tips to writing your own wedding vows;

 1. Start as soon as possible